cronoxxxx/TalleresGR-PaginaWeb/README.md

 ## 🚗 Project Description

-**TalleresGR** is a static website with a responsive design that aims to present the services of an automotive workshop in a clear and visual manner.
+**TalleresGR** is a static website with a responsive design that aims to present the services of an Spanish automotive workshop in a clear and visual manner.
 The main focus is to combine a professional aesthetic with dynamic transitions that enhance the user experience.

 ---